Coachella Valley Lakers: Final seasons as D-Fenders (2015–2017)

-Rebrand as South Bay Lakers (2017–present)
+Rebrand as South Bay Lakers (2017–2026)

+The South Bay Lakers logo used from 2017 to 2026.

 On April 9, 2017, the Los Angeles Lakers announced that the D-Fenders would be re-branded as the South Bay Lakers at the conclusion of the 2016–17 season and the playoffs.
 They also announced that they were leaving the Toyota Events Center and moving into the new UCLA Health Training Center in El Segundo, which would also serve at the Lakers new practice facility.
 After the D-Fenders were eliminated from the D-League playoffs on April 11, 2017, the team began the re-branding process.
 The newly re-branded club unveiled its primary and secondary marks on April 8, 2017.

 The 2018–19 South Bay Lakers placed fourth in the Pacific Division and had a record of 21–29, missing the playoffs.
 The 2019–20 season was curtailed due to the onset of the COVID-19 pandemic while the Lakers were outside of a playoff position, and then the team opted out of the single-site 2021 season.
 In July 2021, head coach Karl was announced as not returning to the organization and was replaced by Los Angeles Lakers' assistant coach Miles Simon.

+Rebrand as Coachella Valley Lakers (2026–present)

+On April 30, 2026, the Los Angeles Lakers announced that the team would be relocated to the Greater Palm Springs region in California and be re-branded as the Coachella Valley Lakers with a new logo.
+Starting in the 2026–27 NBA G League season, Acrisure Arena in Thousand Palms, California will serve as the venue for the team's home games.